• Blog

 • Understanding my cycle

-Why is healthcare self-advocacy so important?
+Why is advocating for yourself important?

 Advocating women’s health is especially important.
 Studies show that women’s pain is viewed as less intense and more psychologically based.1 A 2019 analysis published in Nature Communications found that 72% of women in Denmark wait longer for a diagnosis compared to men.
 And a 2019 study in the Journal of the American College of Cardiology stated that women receive significantly less timely treatments for heart disease compared to men.3